-Bodywork includes ancient healing techniques such as Shiatsu and Thai massage, along with modern methods that are often named after their creator—Rolfing Structural Integration, The Feldenkraise Method, and The Trager Approach.
+Bodywork includes ancient healing techniques such as Shiatsu and Thai massage, along with modern methods that are often named after their creator—Rolfing Structural Integration, The Feldenkrais Method, and The Trager Approach.

-Most types of bodywork share similar goals, such as relief from pain, improved physical functioning, more freedom of movement, a balanced mind, and a heightened sense of body awareness, vitality and well-being.
-They also stress active participation in your own health and wellness.
+Most types of bodywork share similar goals, such as relief from pain, improved physical functioning, more freedom of movement, a balanced mind, and a heightened sense of body awareness, vitality, and well-being.
+They also stress active participation in health and wellness.

-In order to practice massage therapy you have to be a licensed massage therapist (LMT) in most states.
-This includes Swedish massage and its various forms, including deep tissue massage, medical massage, sports massage, aromatherapy massage, hot stone massage, pregnancy or pre-natal massage, and even chair massage.
+In order to practice massage therapy, most states require people to be a licensed massage therapist (LMT).
+This includes Swedish massage and its various forms, such as deep tissue massage, medical massage, sports massage, aromatherapy massage, hot stone massage, pregnancy or pre-natal massage, and even chair massage.

-Some bodywork modalities, such as Feldenkraise Method and Alexander Technique, have a completely different yet extensive training program that doesn't require a massage therapy license.
-Brennan Healing Science is a four-year program in energy work that earns you a Bachelor's in Science in Florida.
+Some bodywork modalities, such as the Feldenkrais Method and Alexander Technique, have a completely different yet extensive training program that doesn't require a massage therapy license.
+The Barbara Brennan School of Healing offers a four-year program in energy work that culminates in a Bachelor's in Science in Florida.

 There are also different levels of training for various modalities.
-Someone practicing Thai massage may have learned how to practice it in their native land, learned it in a few weekends, or spent month studying overseas with a master.
-A person performing bodywork may or may not be a LMT.
-If someone calls themselves a bodyworker, ask what kind of training they've had, in what modality, and what you can expect during a treatment.
-Formal training, years of experience and natural gifts are all important in choosing a massage therapist or bodyworker.
+Someone practicing Thai massage may have learned how to practice it in their native land, learned it in a few weekends, or spent months studying overseas with a master.
+A person performing bodywork may or may not be an LMT.
+If someone calls themselves a bodyworker, ask pertinent questions, such as what kind of training they've had, in what modality, and what to expect during treatment.
+Formal training, years of experience, and natural gifts are all important in choosing a massage therapist or bodyworker.

 Getting a personal recommendation is probably the best way to proceed.